Boston University School of Theology: Programs

 The Ph.D. programs offered through the Division of Religious and Theological Studies (DRTS) at Boston University's Graduate School of Arts and Sciences share many students and faculty with the School of Theology.

 Academics

 While the school has extremely strong faculty in all of these areas, BUSTH has a particularly strong reputation in several academic areas.
 These include religion and science; missiology and World Christianity; theology and philosophy; religion and conflict transformation; social and environmental ethics; and religion and counseling.

 The Boston University School of Theology is a member of the Boston Theological Institute.
 Students at any of the eight member schools may enroll in classes at any other school.

 Notable faculty

-This faculty information is current as of Summer 2022:
+This faculty information is current as of Fall 2025: